School opens at 08.45 and closes at 15.15

 NHS England: Is my child too ill for school?

-Support for parents when a child’s behaviour becomes challenging at home:
+Advice for parents when a child’s behaviour is challenging at home:

 Young Minds: A guide for parents and carers - challenging behaviour